scivey/mockthink/README.md

 MockThink
 =========

 MockThink is an in-process Python clone of RethinkDB's API.
+For testing.
 It's not done yet.